conorwhanson/Pewlett_Hackard_Analysis/README.md

 # Pewlett Hackard Employee Retirement Analysis
 ## Project Overview
-The purpose of this project was to help Pewlett Hackard prepare for a large exodus of retiring employees.
-First, we determined the number of retiring employees based on their title.
-Second, we as identified employees who are eligible to take part in a mentorship program prior to their future retirement.
+The purpose of this project was to help Pewlett Hackard prepare for a large retirement event.
+First, we determined the number of retiring employees based on their birth date (beginning of 1952 to end of 1955).
+Second, we identified the most recent titles for the retiring employees.
+Finally, we identified current employees with a birthday in 1965 who are eligible to take part in a mentorship program prior to their future retirement.
 This would ensure the incoming employees would be properly trained, thereby limiting the disruption to Pewlett Hackard's operations.

 ## Results
 - The positions of Senior Engineer and Senior Staff will have the largest void post retirement event.
 This will need to be factored into the mentorship program, as these senior positions will need to be filled by the properly trained people (presumably people in the positions directly under the senior positions).